GameFoundry/bsf/Documentation/Manuals/Native/renderer.md

 These systems aren't critical for renderer creation, but instead provide an easier way to perform commonly required functions.

 ### Render queue {#renderer_b_a_a}
-@ref bs::RenderQueue "RenderQueue" allows you to sort and group scene objects for rendering.
+@ref bs::ct::RenderQueue "ct::RenderQueue" allows you to sort and group scene objects for rendering.
 For example transparent objects might need to be sorted back to front based on their distance from the camera.
 It is also often useful to group objects if they share the same material, to reduce state switching which can improve performance.

-Use @ref bs::RenderQueue::add "RenderQueue::add" to add new objects to the queue.
-It expects a @ref bs::RenderableElement "RenderableElement" which you can create from information provided by @ref bs::Renderable "Renderable" when @ref bs::Renderer::notifyRenderableAdded "Renderer::notifyRenderableAdded" is called.
-Normally you wish to have a single @ref bs::RenderableElement "RenderableElement" for each sub-mesh present in the renderable object's mesh.
+Use @ref bs::ct::RenderQueue::add "ct::RenderQueue::add" to add new objects to the queue.
+It expects a @ref bs::ct::RenderableElement "ct::RenderableElement" which you can create from information provided by @ref bs::Renderable "Renderable" when @ref bs::ct::Renderer::notifyRenderableAdded "ct::Renderer::notifyRenderableAdded" is called.
+Normally you wish to have a single @ref bs::ct::RenderableElement "ct::RenderableElement" for each sub-mesh present in the renderable object's mesh.

-Once all elements are in the queue, you can call @ref bs::RenderQueue::setStateReduction "RenderQueue::setStateReduction" to select how to sort the objects:
+Once all elements are in the queue, you can call @ref bs::ct::RenderQueue::setStateReduction "ct::RenderQueue::setStateReduction" to select how to sort the objects:
- - @ref bs::StateReduction::None "StateReduction::None" - There will be no sorting, based either by distance or material.
+ - @ref bs::ct::StateReduction::None "ct::StateReduction::None" - There will be no sorting, based either by distance or material.
- - @ref bs::StateReduction::Material "StateReduction::Material" - Elements will be sorted by material first, then by distance.
+ - @ref bs::ct::StateReduction::Material "ct::StateReduction::Material" - Elements will be sorted by material first, then by distance.
- - @ref bs::StateReduction::Distance "StateReduction::Distance" - Elements will be sorted by distance first, then by material.
+ - @ref bs::ct::StateReduction::Distance "ct::StateReduction::Distance" - Elements will be sorted by distance first, then by material.

-Once the state reduction mode is set call @ref bs::RenderQueue::sort "RenderQueue::sort", and then @ref bs::RenderQueue::getSortedElements "RenderQueue::getSortedElements" to retrieve a sorted list of render elements.
-The returned list contains a list of @ref bs::RenderQueueElement "RenderQueueElement" which lets you know exactly which render element to render using which pass, and also tells you when a new pass needs to be applied (if multiple elements in a row use the same pass, it doesn't need to be re-applied).
+Once the state reduction mode is set call @ref bs::ct::RenderQueue::sort "ct::RenderQueue::sort", and then @ref bs::ct::RenderQueue::getSortedElements "ct::RenderQueue::getSortedElements" to retrieve a sorted list of render elements.
+The returned list contains a list of @ref bs::ct::RenderQueueElement "ct::RenderQueueElement" which lets you know exactly which render element to render using which pass, and also tells you when a new pass needs to be applied (if multiple elements in a row use the same pass, it doesn't need to be re-applied).

 For example:
 ~~~~~~~~~~~~~{.cpp}